TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 You can access it on the [Getting Started Page](/digital_design/wokwi).

-## How many spaces are there?

-* For TT01 it was 498, for TT02 we reduced it to 250 to try to fill all the slots.
-TT03 will be the same as TT02.
-* TT04, TT05 & TT06, the maximum is around 300, but as different sizes are allowed, there may be less slots.

 ## Which of my builds will be submitted for fabrication?

 If you update your project and want us to use your latest version, you have to [go to your submission](https://app.tinytapeout.com/) and create a new submission.